“All knowledge carries burdens.”

 He needs to repent, desperately.
 He can’t live with this raw guilt.

 GM: I made a mistake calling Earl your father.
 He was a sperm donor.
 It was Paul who raised you, loved you, sacrificed for you.
-Every time you refused to call him ‘Dad,’ it was a cut to his spirit.
-When you took the name Kane, it was a dagger to his heart.
+Every time you refused to call him ‘Dad,’ it was a cut to his face.
+When you took the name Kane, it was a knife to his heart.
 He showed you a father’s love and you threw it back in his face.

 Earl Kane, yimach shemo, was a monster.
 When I learned he was dead, I prayed to God in thanks.
 I spit upon his grave.
 His soul will not leave Sheol until the Messiah.
 If I were God, I’d throw it out so it doesn’t soil the other souls.